Tattoo Artist

 Is it a bad idea for someone to get a tattoo just for the sake of having a tattoo, as opposed to having something meaningful come into their life and *then* deciding to immortalize it with a tattoo?

-Asked by JoeyTX almost 12 years ago
+Asked by JoeyTX about 12 years ago

 That's completely up to the person, but I have noticed that spontaneous tattoos are generally regretted later.
 Either the subject is regretted, or the placement (for example, someone wants to plan out an entire sleeve and we have to work around a little butterfly tattoo they got when they turned 18 or cover it up, which isn't easy).
 I am covered in random, spontaneous tattoos (we used to get really bored at the tattoo shop in the off season and would practice new techniques on each other) and I regret a lot of them.
 I hate how splotchy and not-brought-together my body art is.
 I think if you wait until you have something meaningful to tattoo, there's a lot less chance of regretting it later.